Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-b/overview.md

 !!! tip "New team?
 Start here"
     Start with a simple, sturdy rig; instrument it well; implement safe operations and basic closed‑loop control using downhole data before adding complexity.

+!!! note "Edge‑deployable models"
+    You may prototype with larger cloud‑hosted models during development, but final evaluation is on small, locally run models under limited inference hardware.
+Interop checks are read‑only/shadow (no PLC writes), and AI runs must be offline during judging.
+See Competition → [Rules & Scoring](../../competition/rules-scoring.md).

 ## Phases & Timing

 - Phase I — Design: monthly updates plus a design report and optional short video.